Women in comedy: Gendering of humor

 The early female figures in stand-up, such as Phyllis Diller, were able to enter the mainstream through their willingness to self-deprecate and declare themselves ugly.
 Other early female comedians, such as Mae West and Helen Kane, used sex appeal to attract male audiences.
 In other words, they were able to enter, but not on the terms of male comedians.
 More modern female comedians cite a need to tailor their comedy to what men would find to be funny, with change in this mentality only coming very recently.

 In stand-up

 Stand-up comedy, in particular, is described as a masculine art form.
+The comedic form requires a takeover of the stage in order for the comedian's material to "kill."
 The words that are used to describe success are often violent, such as killed or annihilated.
-The performer must take charge of the stage, claiming it as their own via the phallic symbol of the microphone.
-The structure of joke is often centered on an attack on another party.
+(For more examples of how stand-up jargon can reference violence, see the "Terms" section of Stand-up Comedy.)
+For women, direct contact with the audience puts their womanhood on display.
+Many female comedians choose to wear loose-fitting clothing to take their femininity out of the spotlight.
+Some theorists suggest that the performer must take charge of the stage, claiming it as their own via the phallic symbol of the microphone.
+Stand-up forms of comedy are often credited as more aggressive than other comedy forms with jokes often centered on an attack on another party.
 The aggression that such an art form necessitates is encouraged in males but discouraged in females.
+One significant female stand-up comedian Belle Barth was arrested and fined on lewdness charges in 1953 and was eventually banned from radio and television.

+As well, an experimental study published through Psychology of Aesthetics, Creativity & The Arts scientifically investigated the effect of sexist stand-up comedy clips on women's mental health and cognitive performance.
+The study compared the scores on cognitive tasks of women who had been shown clips from sexist stand-up comedy to those that had been shown non-sexist comedy.
+According to the study, women who watched sexist stand-up comedy showed a significant negative overall impact on the cognitive wellbeing.